likhithasree2/QuickChat-The_Next_Gen_Chatbot/README.md

-# Modern Chatbot Project
+## Modern Chatbot Project

-This is a simple modern chatbot project that allows users to interact with a chat interface, toggle dark mode, send messages, upload images.
+This is a simple modern chatbot project that allows users to interact with a chat interface, toggle dark mode, send messages, and upload images.

 ## Features